phaidra/phaidra/README.md

 ```

 ## Remove persisted data
-The following command will remove the volumes (aka directories under `./local/share/volumes`) associated with your PHAIDRA installation.
+The following command will remove the volumes (aka directories under `./local/share/docker/volumes`) associated with your PHAIDRA installation.
 As mentioned above, replace `phaidra-demo` with `phaidra-ssl` or `phaidra-shib`, depending on your installation.
+This command can be run from anywhere.

 ```
-# ATTENTION: remove persisted data from previous runs (this command can be run from anywhere)
+# COMMAND:
-docker volume rm $(docker volume ls --filter label=com.docker.compose.project=phaidra-demo --quiet) phaidra-demo_api_logs phaidra-demo_chronos-database-dumps phaidra-demo_chronos-oai-logs
+docker volume rm $(docker volume ls --filter label=com.docker.compose.project=phaidra-demo --quiet)
+# EXPECTED OUTPUT:

+phaidra-demo_api_logs
+phaidra-demo_chronos-database-dumps
+phaidra-demo_chronos-oai-logs